 Injuries resulting from exposure to hazardous occupational noise comprise one of the largest group of specific loss/permanency claims in the tri-state area.
 In addition to becoming more commonplace, these claims have also become more technologically complex.
 Each attorney assigned to hearing loss claims are familiar with the science behind acoustical trauma, including the inner workings of audiometric testing, leading to effective cross examination of key witnesses.
 Further, our attorneys seek to expose pre-existing, non-work related hearing loss and differentiate it from compensable loss.
 We are one of the leading defense firms in protecting successor-in-interest employers that are unexpectedly plagued with hearing loss claims stemming from employees’ hazardous noise exposure with previous employers.
 In Pennsylvania, we were pioneers in the effort to change the standard of monetary award in hearing loss cases from an all-encompassing specific loss award to that of a percentage award based on actual work-related hearing loss.
 Our attorneys are also well versed in the practical implications of a working hearing conservation program and the benefits such a program can have on an employer’s bottom line.

-Our Medicare team has the comprehensive knowledge necessary to effectively handle Set-Asides in all parts of the country.
+Our Medicare team has the comprehensive knowledge necessary to effectively handle set-asides in all parts of the country.
 We are well-versed in federal and state liability systems, as well as the workers’ compensation systems.
-In addition to protecting Medicare’s interests through Set-Asides, we also alert our clients to the involvement of the State Children’s Health Insurance Program (SCHIP) Reporting Law.
+In addition to protecting Medicare’s interests through set-asides, we also alert our clients to the involvement of the State Children’s Health Insurance Program (SCHIP) Reporting Law.
 We offer cogent advice regarding case settlements, including the use of structured settlements and other strategies to bring cases to conclusion.
-Our clients turn to us for assistance with Medicare Set-Aside allocations for workers' compensation and liability cases, Medicare eligibility searches, Medicare submissions to the agency for approval, conditional payment searches and revisions of Medicare Set-Aside allocations.
+We are willing and able to work with lawyers throughout the country to provide the support they need regarding Medicare issues.

 Coverage